pyos/cone/README.md

 ### An overview of available functions

 See `cone.h`.
 Error handling is in `mun.h`.
 There are coroutine-blocking versions of some standard library functions in `cold.h`.
-Optionally, these versions override the dynamically linked ones from libc by default.

 Some options (`CFLAGS="... -DOPTION=VALUE"`):